 - It’ll take time and patience to teach your dog to accept a head halter but it’s so much better than strangling her with a choke chain or prong collar.

-- You can correct sneaky indoor behavior like counter surfing and jumping on furniture automatically with booby traps like a Scat Mat, motion activated citronella collar, Snappy Trainer, or Invisible Fence Indoor Avoidance System.
+- You can correct sneaky indoor behavior like counter surfing and jumping on furniture automatically with booby traps like a Scat Mat, motion activated citronella collar, or Snappy Trainer.

 - Despite the abundance of food at your house your dog, like all canines, is sure that the great famine is only 20 minutes away.

 - Don’t tempt your natural scavenger.
 Set him up for success by keeping your kitchen counter free of tid bits (dog bait).

 - Goofy dogs think you’re playing if you knee them in the chest or step on their toes when they jump on you.
 Besides, who wants to hurt a dog?

 - And for cryin’ out loud, leave the alpha rolls for the wrestlers.
 Scared dogs and assertive personalities may bite if they feel intimidated.

 - Your dog loves you.
 Fear and pain poison good friendships.

 - Teaching with kindness and consistency is the path to a lifelong trusting friendship.

 - An otherwise great dog whose only vice is food aggression should be left alone when eating.